Rozanova/App-Design/Syllabus.md

 #### Week 6
 ##### In-class:
-Lecture: Prototyping and usability techniques.
+* Lecture: Prototyping and usability techniques.
 (Sketch, Figma, Adobe XD)
+* Lecture: Accessibility
 * In-class activity: Use Sketch, Figma, or Adobe XD to prototype the next iteration of the wireframes for testing.

 ##### HW:
 * Finish user flows (primary and secondary)